 How to integrate with the Timelines endpoints

 This page contains information on several tools and key concepts that you should be aware of as you integrate the timelines endpoints into your system.
-We’ve broken the page into the following sections:
+We’ve split the page into the following sections:

 - Helpful tools